Punhetinha-Studios/TTroll/README.md

 # Projectroll

 **Projectroll** exploits vulnerabilities in Visual Studio triggers, targeting project files like `.sln` and `.vcxproj`/`.csproj`.
-It demonstrates how arbitrary commands can be executed without compilation, revealing security risks in the development environment.
+It demonstrates how arbitrary commands can be executed without compilation.

 ## Features